-Work directly with your manager to schedule a vacation, discuss any special requests, or arrange for an unused vacation to be carried over to the next year.
+Work directly with your manager to schedule a vacation, discuss any special requests, or arrange for unused vacation to be carried over to the next year.

-Health (Sick) Leave Policy
+Health (Sick) Leave Policy Example

 |You will be entitled to paid time off due to illness in accordance with the Company’s health leave policy as may be amended from time to time at the sole discretion of the Company without advance notice.
 Unused sick time will not be paid out for any reason.

-|If you’re sick, please do not come to work and spread your germs and viruses!
+|If you’re sick, please do not come to work!
 It’s your responsibility to take as many days as you need to recover and feel better.

 Health Days are paid time off.
 All we ask is that you call your manager and let them know what’s happening.
-If they’re not there, leave them a voice mail, and then call your trusted co-worker and let them know the situation.
+If they’re not there, leave them a voice mail, and then call a trusted co-worker and let them know the situation.

-[If you don’t offer unlimited sick time, or have a short-term disability policy...]
+(If you don’t offer unlimited sick time, or have a short-term disability policy...)

 One thing to keep in mind: if you’re sick more than X consecutive days, or are involved in an accident prohibiting you from coming to work, contact HR.

 Are there any other HR policy examples that you’ve come across that are relevant or useful?
-You can also discuss your examples and opinions with the People Managing People community in our forum — join the waitlist here!
+You can also discuss your examples and opinions with the People Managing People community in our forum — join the conversation here!